rpavanello97/weather-forecast/README.md

 ## To do
 part 8
-    Stopeed at 10:08
+    Stopeed at 17:52

-    check error ir home.effects. query is undefined
+    change current-weather-component.html, see the video